mindspore-ai/docs/docs/mindspore/source_en/design/dynamic_graph_and_static_graph.md

 In Graph mode, MindSpore converts Python source code into IR by means of source code conversion, then performs relevant graph optimization based on this, and finally executes the optimized graph on hardware devices.
 MindSpore uses a functional IR based on graph representation, i.e. MindIR, by using a semantics close to the ANF functional style.
 The Graph mode is compiled and optimized based on MindIR.
 To use the Graph mode, you need to use the `nn.Cell` class and write the execution code in the `construct` function or call the `@jit` decorator.

-An code example for the Graph model is shown below:
+A code example for the Graph model is shown below:

 ```python
 import numpy as np